Development Setup#

 Clone the Repository#

-git clone https://github.com/NeuroTechX/eegprep.git
+git clone https://github.com/sccn/eegprep.git

 cd eegprep

-Create Virtual Environment#
+Create the uv Environment#

-Install the package with all development dependencies:
+Install the default development environment:

 This installs:

-• The eegprep package in editable mode (changes are reflected immediately)
+• The eegprep package in editable mode

 • Documentation dependencies